 Mindful Parenting With Infants

 Mindful parenting with infants means tuning in to your baby’s needs and being fully responsive and attentive during interactions.
-Parents avoid multitasking during feeding or diaper changing, for example, and instead focus completely on the time with their infant, engaging in skin-to-skin contact, maintaining eye contact, observing the way their baby moves and how parent and baby respond to each other, and talking directly to them in a calm, quiet, loving voice.11
+Parents avoid multitasking during feeding or diaper changing, for example, and instead focus on time with their infant, engaging in skin-to-skin contact, maintaining eye contact, observing the way their baby moves and how parent and baby respond to each other, and talking directly to them in a calm, quiet, loving voice.9

 Mindful Parenting With Young Children